hucker/splint/README.md

 | `skip_on_none `  | If an environment parameter has a None value then the function will be skipped.                                                     |
 | `fail_on_none`   | If an invironment paramter has a None value then the function will be failed.                                                       |

-## What are Rule Ids (RUIDS)?
+## What are Rule-Ids (RUIDS)?

 Tags and phases are generic information that is only present for filtering.
 The values don't mean much to the inner workings of splint.  `RUID`s are different.
-The purpose of an `RUID` is to tag every rule function with a unique value that is meaningful to the user.
+The purpose of a `RUID` is to tag every rule function with a unique value that is, ideally, meaningful to the user.
 The only rule to the code is that they are unique.
-If you tag a single function with an RUID the system will expect you to put a unique ID on every function.
+If you tag a single function with an
+RUID the system will expect you to put a unique ID on every function.
 A `SplintException` is thrown if there are RUIDs that are not unique.